 In real life: The sixteen or seventeen year old Billy the Kid was a new member of a gang called “The Boys" that were hired by Dolan to do his dirty work in the Lincoln County War.
 Like most boys, Billy was homeless and jobless, and had nowhere to go in such a dangerous territory, so he joined The Boys for protection.
 In a short time Billy didn't like what he got himself into with his new rough friends, so he would stray from the gang and meet some of the locals looking for work.
 It was during one of his hiatus from the gang he met long time friend Charlie Bowdre.
 After being arrested for stealing Tunstall’s horses, the Kid was given an ultimatum by Tunstall.
 Join or stay in jail.
 The Kid joined Tunstall’s side and was hired as a gunman, but most of all, a key informant against the gang of rustlers who were stealing his stock.

 In the movie: Tunstall puts the Kid to work on his ranch as a “hog boy.”

-In real life: The Kid was hired on as a ranch worker, bodyguard and witness.
+In real life: The Kid was hired on as a ranch hand, bodyguard and witness.
 I don’t think Tunstall even owned a hog.